daid/ezflashjr/doc/Protocol.md

 There is a good chance this document will contain mistakes, and a lot will need extra verfication/tests to understand the exact workings.

 It is unknown if/which of these functions are available during a normal ROM run.
-Effort has focused on the `loader` so far.
+Effort has focused on the `kernel` so far.

 # General